What to see in Budapest? Top 50 things to do, visit and explore in the capital of Hungary

 50. Observe the thought-provoking street art in Budapest

-Flimsy or detailed the downtown is full of inspiring graffiti – Photo: Gauvin.pictures
+Flimsy or detailed the downtown is full of inspiring graffiti – Photo: tripadvisor.dk

 Last but least we would like to close our list with an alternative tour recommendation revolving around the street art and graffiti of Budapest.
 Street art in Budapest is a vibrant expression of creativity that adds colour and character to the city’s streets.
 From striking murals to whimsical graffiti, Budapest’s urban landscape is adorned with a diverse array of street art pieces that reflect the city’s dynamic culture and spirit.
 Wander through neighbourhoods like the Jewish Quarter, District VII, and the Inner City to discover hidden gems tucked away in alleyways and on building facades.
 Admire the talent of local and international street artists whose works range from thought-provoking social commentary to whimsical illustrations.
 Keep an eye out for guided street art tours that provide insight into the stories behind the artworks and the artists who created them.
 We hope you enjoyed our list as much as we loved to prepare it.
 Expect to hear from us real soon.
 In our next entry we would like to give you a Festival & Concert calendar for 2024.
 Stay tuned and thank you for choosing Purpleliner Budapest.